-Our Fourth Annual Daisy’s Day will look a little different, but it won’t stand in the way of our mission to help as many pets and their families as possible through our veterinary programs.
+Our Fourth Annual Daisy’s Day looked a bit different this year because of pandemic restrictions.
+However, we are committed to fulfilling our mission to help as many pets and their families as possible through our veterinary programs.

 The Palo Alto Humane Society